Micro-enterprise: Armenia

 The 2020 edition of the Armenian Tax Code the concept of micro-enterprise defines in which case the company or sole owner doing business in this form, is exempt from paying sales tax.
 In Armenia the micro-enterprise business set up can take individual entrepreneurs, people who do some activities but cannot have employees.
 Starting 1 January 2020 people will be exempted from all main taxes and hire limitless employees for their economic activities.
 The tax called PIT(personal income tax) consists of 5000ADM for each month.

 Micro-enterprise programs, therefore, are built around the philosophy that the unique ideas and skills of entrepreneurs and would-be entrepreneurs should be provided business assistance and small amounts of credit to support the development or start-up of a small business, primarily through the U.S. Small Business Administration.
 Most organizations in the field also focus their services on those microentrepreneurs who, as defined by federal government standards, are low-to-moderate income.
 By definition, most of these entrepreneurs are minorities, recent immigrants, women, disabled or for other reasons have special challenges that reduce their ability to access traditional credit and other services.

 Contributions to the larger economy

 Microenterprises are said to add value to a country's economy by creating jobs, enhancing income, strengthening purchasing power, lowering costs and adding business convenience.
+According to information found on the Census.gov website, microenterprises make up 95% of the 28 million US companies tracked by the census.
+In Poland, in 2012, there were 1.7 million micro-enterprises, employing 3.5 million persons.